 In cases wherein the taxpayer tries to conceal the original earnings or income, the penalty is between 100% and 300% of the tax evaded, as per Section 271(C).

-Section 44AB mandates a taxpayer to get the account audited or furnish a report of audit.
-In case of failure to do so, the penalty incurred will be 0.5% of total sales, turnover of the gross receipts, or Rs 1,50,000, whichever is more.
+Section 44AB mandates that a taxpayer get the account audited or furnish a report of the audit.
+In case of failure to do so, the penalty will be 0.5% of total sales, turnover of the gross receipts, or Rs 1,50,000, whichever is more.
 If the taxpayer fails to present a report from an accountant, as required under Section 92E, the penalty imposed is Rs 1,00,000 or more.

-Any individual who deducts tax at source or collects tax at source is also required to collect the tax deduction and collection account number (TAN).
-In case of failure to do so, a penalty of Rs 10,000 will be imposed.
+Any individual who deducts or collects tax at source is also required to collect the tax deduction and collection account number (TAN).
+Failure to do so will result in a penalty of Rs 10,000.

 If the company or organisation fails to file tax deducted at source (TDS) or tax collected at source (TCS) within the deadlines, they have to bear a penalty of Rs 200 per day for the delay.
 Such a penalty cannot exceed the TDS amount.
 In addition, the tax authorities may impose a penalty for incorrect information or non-filing of TDS or TCS returns before the due dates.
 The penalty may range between Rs 10,000 and Rs 1,00,000.